dougolson/dougolson.github.io/_posts/2015-12-26-Diving-Into-the-DFT.markdown

     for k= 0 , n=1 through n=6 are [ 1.+0.j  1.+0.j  1.+0.j  1.+0.j  1.+0.j  1.+0.j]

 ![png](/img/DFT/output_1_1.png)

 Note that the basis frequencies are lowest at k = 1 and k = N-1.
-They are highest on either side of k = (N-1)/2
+They are highest at N/2, although I would guess that if for some reason an odd number of samples were chosen, the highest frequencies would be on either side of N/2.

 ```python